Gleyber Torres Player Props: Yankees vs. Athletics

 Gleyber Torres At The Plate

-- Torres has picked up an RBI in 23.4% of his games this season, with two or more RBI in 13.0% of his games.
-He has also plated three or more runs in two contests.
+- Torres has had an RBI in 18 games this year (23.1%), including 10 multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 44.2% of his games this year, with two or more runs scored in 9.1%.
+- He has scored a run in 35 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.